ome/bioformats/CONTRIBUTING.md

 style guidance from the
 [OME Documentation Repository README](https://github.com/openmicroscopy/ome-documentation/blob/develop/README.rst#conventions-used).

-Documentation for new supported formats is auto-generated so it is best to contact the [mailing list](https://www.openmicroscopy.org/support) before embarking on such a change, or submit your new reader code and let one of the main OME team deal with the documentation for you.
+Documentation for new supported formats is auto-generated - see [Adding format/reader documentation pages](https://docs.openmicroscopy.org/latest/bio-formats/developers/format-documentation.html).
+If you need any assistance please contact the [mailing list](https://www.openmicroscopy.org/support) before embarking on such a change, or submit your new reader code and let one of the main OME team deal with the documentation for you.